quantbelt/jupyter-quant/README.md

   and [alphalens-reloaded](https://github.com/stefan-jansen/alphalens-reloaded).
 - [ib_fundamental](https://github.com/quantbelt/ib_fundamental) for IBKR
   fundamental data.
+- You can install it as a python package, just `pip install -U jupyter-quant`
 - Designed for [ephemeral](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#create-ephemeral-containers)
   containers.
 Relevant data for your environment will survive your container.
 - Optimized for size, it's a 2GB image vs 4GB for jupyter/scipy-notebook